Lemon Pepper Chicken with Orzo

 How to Make One Pot Chicken and Orzo – Step by Step Photos

-Heat a large deep skillet over a medium flame.
-Once hot, add 1 Tbsp of canola or vegetable oil.
-Add the seasoned chicken thighs, skin side down, to the skillet and let them cook undisturbed until browned (about five minutes for bone-in skin-on thighs).
+Heat a large deep skillet over medium.
+Once hot, add 1 Tbsp cooking oil.
+Add the seasoned chicken thighs, skin side down, and let them cook undisturbed until browned (about 6-8 minutes for bone-in skin-on thighs).
 Flip the chicken thighs and cook until browned on the second side.
-Once cooked, remove the thighs from the skillet and pour off the excess fat (skin-on thighs will release a lot more fat than skinless).
+The chicken will be cooked most of the way through at this point but will finish cooking when simmered with the orzo.
+Remove the chicken to a clean plate.

-Add 2.5 cups of chicken broth to the skillet and stir to dissolve the crispy browned bits from the bottom of the pan (these flavorful browned bits are called “fond”).
-The broth used to be yellow, but it turned a nice brown from all of the delicious fond.
+Add 2 cups of chicken broth to the skillet and stir to dissolve the crispy browned bits from the bottom of the pan.

 Fluff the orzo around the chicken a bit with a fork, then top with the remaining parsley and the crumbled feta.
 And that’s all it takes to make this simple Lemon Pepper Chicken with Orzo.
 I could seriously eat this orzo all day long.
 ALL.
 DAY.
 LONG.